 When people ask me "who do you think you are?"
 I puff my chest, raise myself up as high as I can and tell them "I am Chairman of the English Breakfast Society, who the hell are you".
 It feels awesome being a chair.
 As for the man, well, he never wants for a full English, life is good.

 Baked beans for breakfast, how did this come be?
 As an American, as far as I know, we don't do this - baked beans are for lunch or dinner with a burger or bbq.
-Not saying it's wrong, it's just not something I personally have seen.
+How did that happen?

 Best full English you ever had ?